Guest Post by Sarah Williams

 How to incorporate chia seeds to your diet

 Perhaps one of the best things about Chia seeds is how easy they are to incorporate into your daily diet.
 Eaten raw, soaked in water or milk or even sprouted, they are very versatile and easy to use.
 The recommended daily intake of Chia is one to three tablespoons of raw seeds.
 Whether looking for an easy breakfast dish or decadent dessert, there is a recipe for everyone out there.
 You can make Chia pudding by soaking the seeds in almond milk and topping with almonds and blueberries.

 For a healthy, but seemingly decadent treat, blend Chia seeds with pineapple and coconut milk.
 If you live life on the go, grab a chia energy bar or make a batch of almond chia bars to eat throughout the week.
 With the rising popularity of this incredible superfood, there is no shortage of ideas for meals and treats to suit the taste of everyone seeking to restore health and boost nutrition.
 Just one quick trip to the store to collect this fantastic source of energy and nutrition and you will be on your way to boosting your metabolism and restoring your health instantly!

-Sarah Williams free spirit and yoga enthusiast passionate about healthy lifestyle.
+Sarah Williams free spirit and yoga enthusiast passionate about a healthy lifestyle.
 Her mission is to help people of all ages create a sexier, body and mind, and find happiness in social interactions.
-You can check out her blog and get access to life and fitness resources on at Wingman Magazine.
+You can check out her blog and get access to life and fitness resources at Study Clerk.